Oatmeal Chocolate Peanut Butter Bars

 - Great food storage item.

-- Good for quick and easy meals.
+- Suitable for quick and easy meals.

-- Doesn’t need to be cooked, or otherwise prepared, before being used.
+- Doesn’t need to be cooked or otherwise prepared before being used.

 - It is relatively inexpensive.